Emirate of Mount Lebanon: Bashir Shihab III (1841–1842)

 After Bashir II went into exile, the Ottoman sultan appointed Bashir III, Bashir II's distant cousin, as emir in 1841, but it was not a popular choice.
 Not long after his appointment the new emir called the principal Druze families to Deir el Qamar to discuss his tax policies.
 The families showed up armed and besieged him in his palace in October 1841.
 The stalemate ended in January 1842 when the sultan withdrew his appointment and Bashir III went into exile in Constantinople.

 With that, the Shihab dynasty collapsed.
 There were attempts to restore Bashir III as Emir after the civil unrest in Lebanon in 1861, but they were unsuccessful.

 1840–1860 Partition

-In the mid-1840s, the population of the Emirate was estimated at around 300,000, of which less than 100,000 lived in "mixed districts".
+In the mid-1840s, the population of the Emirate was estimated at 300,000, of which less than 100,000 lived in "mixed districts".